britt/britt.github.com/content/daresnot/index.md

 ---
-title: Love Dares Not
+title: Daresnot
 date: 2018-03-08
 path: /daresnot/
 ---

-## Dare Snot
+## electronic voting with time limited privacy

 Cory Doctorow's Walkaway, was my favorite novel of 2018.
 For a long time science fiction felt dated to me, everything I read felt stale.
 The real world had become far weirder and felt more futuristic.
 I've always particularly liked the sort of sci-fi that grapples with the big ideas.
 The sort that analyzes the hopes and anxieties of the present by telling stories about the future.
 Sometime in late 00s it felt like sci-fi gave up on these kinds of stories and settled for comfortable genre stories.
 It was like no one could properly integrate smartphones, ubiquitous mass surveillance, and the sheer weirdness of the current media environment into their storytelling. _(Except maybe Warren Ellis and Charlie Stross, but they had done it a decade earlier and moved on to other things.)_ Then I read Walkaway and it felt **new**.
 The book really gets hold of a big idea and wrestles it to the ground.